Antoine Odier: Business career

 Antoine Odier was born on 15 May 1766 in Geneva.

 He was the son of Jacques-Antoine Odier by his second wife, Marie Cazenove.

 At a very young age he entered the commercial house of Senn, Bidermann et Cie.
 Some years before the French Revolution he was given charge of the Ostend outlet, which he transferred to Lorient in 1791 after the suppression of the monopoly of the Compagnie des Indes.

 Odier became a Frenchman under the law of 1790, which gives this status to the descendants of refugees.

 He supported the Girondins, and was arrested in 1793.

 He was not released until the Thermidorian Reaction of 27 July 1794.

 After being released Odier moved to Ostend to look after the company's business, then to Hamburg, where he married Susanne Boué, who was like him a descendant of Protestant French refugees.

 His children were Henriette (b.
 1796), Jacques-Antoine (b.
 1798), who later became a judge at the court of commerce, a regent of the Bank of France (Note: His son Jacques-Antoine Odier (1798–1864), known as James Odier, was a Regent of the Bank of France from 1849 to 1857.) and a member of the Central Council of Reformed Churches, Edouard-Alexandre (b.
 1800), who left commerce to become a painter, Alfred-Auguste (b.
 1802), Charles-Philippe (b.
 1804), Cécile and Jenny, who both died young and Edmond-Louis (b.
 1813).

 After returning to France he found that maritime commerce was completely ruined by the British Continental System.

 He devoted himself to developing the national industry, and from this time forward the manufacture of painted canvas was very successful.

 From 1795 Odier was one of the main directors of the company that took over the Wesserling Indian cotton manufacture under the name "Gros, Davillier, Roman et Cie", which soon became "Gros, Davillier, Odier et Cie".

 In 1803 Antoine Odier and his father were among the ten associates of the firm Gros, Davillier et Cie.

 Antoine Odier was also involved in companies with his two brothers-in-law, and with important merchants such as Jacques Bidermann of Winterthur.

 Odier's fortune and influence grew considerably during the Bourbon Restoration.

 He founded a banking house in Paris.

-Odier's bank, established during the Bourbon Restoration (1815–30), was part of the elite group known as the haute banque parisienne.
+Odier's bank, established during the Bourbon Restoration (1815–30), was part of the elite group known as the Parisian Haute Banque.